DonGuig/HAL-MediaPlayer/README.md

 # HAL MediaPlayer - Raspberry Pi Networked Media Player with web interface and HTTP / OSC control.

+## Releases

+You can download the latest configured OS disk image from the website : [https://www.hal-art.io/hal-media-player](https://www.hal-art.io/hal-media-player)

+This the fastest way to start working on development, as the player relies on a very specific OS environment and there is no need to recreate this environment from scratch (although you will find instructions to do so below).

 ## Development environment

 The client is in Typescript/React.
 The server in Python/Flask.